 As you can see, there are some short-term benefits to paying more now.
 But there are other reasons why some people find mortgage points attractive.
 We’ll explore these.

 If you are buying a home and have some extra cash to add to your down payment, you can consider buying down the rate.
 This would lower your payments going forward.
 This is also a good strategy if the seller is willing to pay some closing costs.
 Often, the process counts points under the seller-paid costs.
 And if you pay them yourself, mortgage points usually end up tax deductible.

 In many refinance cases, closing costs are rolled into the new loan.
-If you have enough equity to absorb higher costs, you can pay mortgage points.
+If you have enough home equity to absorb higher costs, you can pay mortgage points.
 Then you can finance them into the loan and lower your monthly payment without paying out of pocket.

 To cut down on your closings costs, you can use negative mortgage points instead of positive ones.
 As a result, however, you’ll be paying more interest.

 If you plan to keep your home for a while, it would be smart to pay points to lower your rate.
 Paying $2,000 may seem like a steep charge to lower your rate and payment by a small amount.
-But, if you save $20 on your monthly payment, you will recoup the cost in a little over eight years.
+But, if you save $20 on your monthly payment, you will recoup the cost in a little more than eight years.

 If you expect to make payments on a 30-year loan all the way to maturity, paying points can be a wise financial move.

 The lower the rate you can secure upfront, the less likely you are to want to refinance in the future.
 Even if you pay no points, every time you refinance, you will incur charges.
 In a low-rate environment, paying points to get the absolute best rate makes sense.
 You will never want to refinance that loan again.

 But when rates are higher, it would actually be better not to buy down the rate.
 If rates drop in the future, you may have a chance to refinance before you would have fully taken advantage of the points you paid originally.